Last Updated on

 The three macronutrients proteins, fats and carbohydrate are the big nutrient groups that make up the calories we eat.
 While the calories we consume have a profound effect on the way your body looks - the macronutrient split is perhaps equally as important in our quest to building a great plant-munching body.

-'A calorie is a calorie' may be true for mere weight gain and weight loss, but how these calories break down into each of the macronutrients will dictate how well your body build and repairs muscle tissue, and how much muscle you retain during weight loss.
+'A calorie is a calorie' may be true for mere weight gain and weight loss, but how these calories break down into each of the macronutrients will dictate how well your body builds and repairs muscle tissue, as well as how much muscle you retain during weight loss.

 There's an entire science to which set of macros is the best for building muscle and shedding fat, which is somewhat beyond the scope of this article.